Nevenall/burning-lankhmar/src/Burning Lankmar.md

 - A witch's divination In the Witch's Tent [seems to a trance assisted by some drugs.
 Aura reading? or some kind of art magic?]
 - The power whistle up and down the winds [could be folklore, or a trait, or art magic.
 Probably a trait]
 - The telekinetic powers of Gwaay [art magic with a limited target?]
 - Mouser's spell to destroy sorcerers in Quarmall [an interesting exception.
 It's a scroll given by a much more powerful wizard.
-Might have been a magical item rather than an example of Sorcery]
+Might have been a magical item rather than an example of Sorcery.
+Actually, this is pretty clearly a failed sorcery attempt]
 - Quarmall's hypnotic Light which can snare the unwary traveler [more light based mind magics]
 - Quarmal's face swapping.
 [I think this is a combination of advanced taxidermy and magic]

 ## The Tone of Swords & Sorceries